bahmanrostamitabar/BRTblog/content/home/teaching.md

 *	Critical awareness of strategies, methods, tools and techniques that can be used to identify, analyse and respond to various risks.
 *	Analytical skills in risk management by evaluating real manufacturing and service, public and private sector case studies.

+## BST835: Business Data Analytics

+This module will equip students with the following skills:

+* Manage data to extract information that is useful for addressing business problems and suggesting strategy.
+* Selection and application of appropriate techniques to business problems.
+* Develop proficiency in using appropriate software packages to an advanced level to manage data sets in order to generate insights efficiently and effectively.
+* Communicate findings to both expert and non-expert audiences.